fpclass/iterative-forward-search/README.md

 csp = toCSP slotMap events unavailability defaultTermination
 ```

-This will generate a CSP that creates a mapping from time slots 1, 2 and 3 to the events 1 and 2
+This will generate a CSP that creates a mapping from the events 1 and 2 to the time slots 1, 2 and 3.

 ## Limitations